kevinlekiller/polproxy/README.md

 # polproxy
 This is a proxy server for poloniex / gunbot for Linux (untested on Windows / BSD).
+The goal is to prevent 422 errors.

 ## Notes: